johanhedin/nanoca/doc/SMARTCARD.md

 ```

 On older Fedora this command asked for PIN and/or PUK and did not work as stated
 in the manual (just press ENTER).
-If this happes, run the following instead:
+If this happens, run the following instead:

 ```console
 pkcs15-init --create-pkcs15 --pin 1234 --puk 1234